sphericalwave/sphericalwave.github.io/hardware/hvdc.md

         <span class="tag-cloud">Inventory</span>
     </div>

-    <p>Working as a Field Engineer at the Soldiers Pond HVDC construction site was an exhilarating and multifaceted
+    <p>Working as a Field Engineer at the Soldiers Pond HVDC construction site was a great experience.
-        experience.
         My role was characterized by its dynamic nature, as I assumed responsibility for various critical aspects of the project.
 Managing inventory became a core facet of my daily routine, ensuring that essential materials and equipment were readily available to support the seamless progress of construction activities.
         </p>